thephpleague/csv/docs/9.0/reader/record-mapping.md

 {
     public function __construct(
-        string $propertyType, //always required and given by the Serializer implementation private readonly int $min,
+        string $propertyType, //always required and given by the Serializer implementation private readonly int $default,
-        private readonly int $max,
-        private readonly int $default,
     ) {
         $this->isNullable = str_starts_with($type, '?');

-        //the type casting class must only work with property declared as integer if (Money::class !== ltrim($propertyType, '?')) {
+        //the type casting class must only work with the declared type
+        //Here the TypeCasting object only cares about converting
+        //data into a Money instance.
+        if (Money::class !== ltrim($propertyType, '?')) {
             throw new TypeCastingFailed('The class '. self::class . ' can only work with `' .
 Money::class . '` typed property.');
-        }

-        if ($max < $min) {
-            throw new LogicException('The maximum value can not be lesser than the minimum value.');
         }
     }